TFS Gulf

 • $1 billion (₹10,000 crore) in FY24

-Industry analysts told ET that if these current bets pay off, Deloitte could realistically overtake EY in just 12 to 15 months.
+Industry analysts told ET that if these current bets pay off, Deloitte could realistically overtake EY in a couple of years.

 Yes, the race is heating up.